carlosdavid12128-spec/carlosdavid12128-spec/README.md

 <p><img align="right" src="https://github.com/Adam-pw/Adam-pw/blob/main/animation_500_kxa883sd.gif" alt="adam-pw" /></p>

 - 🌱 I’m a mechatronics engineer and recently graduated from a QA bootcamp with TripleTen

+- 🤝 Open to collaborating on projects where I can contribute, learn, and grow in the IT field.

+- 🚀 My goal is to help build more reliable and high-quality software products.

 - 📫 How to reach me **carlosdavid1218@gmail.com**